practicalli/clojure/clojure-made-simple-migrating-content.md

 http://www.paulgraham.com/icad.html

-Lisp syntax also eliminates rules for operator precedence and associativity, with fully parenthesized expres- sions, there is no possible ambiguity.
+Lisp syntax also eliminates rules for operator precedence and associativity, with fully parenthesized expressions, there is no possible ambiguity.

 The downside of Lisp’s simple, regular syntax, at least for beginners, is Lisp’s fixation on parentheses and on lists as the core data type.
 Clojure offers an interesting combination of features that makes Lisp more approachable for non-Lispers.